Phillip M. Church

 WPAC 137A | 305-348-3361 | email@example.com

-Wayne Robinson received his MFA from The National Theatre Conservatory with additional study at the American Conservatory Theatre where he earned a certificate, and he graduated with a BS in Theatre from Northwestern University.
-He is a member of Actors Equity.
-His theatre career, which includes acting in and/or directing over 70 productions, has taken him to Chicago, Denver, San Francisco, Los Angeles and Miami.
+Professor Robinson is a graduate of the National Theatre Conservatory, Northwestern University, American Conservatory Theatre (STC), and is a member of Actors’ Equity.
+His career, which includes directing or acting in more than 70 productions, has taken him to Chicago, Denver, San Francisco, Los Angeles, and Miami.

 WPAC 136B | 305-348-3612 | firstname.lastname@example.org